 When you create an account online (or updated an existing account to use FIDO), you register your device with the website.
 This device can be a special token (like a YubiKey) or you can use your mobile device (such as your smartphone) as the token.
 When you register your device, your device and the website create a cryptographic key pair unique for your account (known as asymmetric encryption or public-key cryptography).
 You don’t need to know the technical details, but what happens is based on this key pair, that website now ‘knows’ and trusts your device.
-In the future to log into the website you simply log in with your device, quite often no password is required.
+In the future to log into the website you simply log in with your device, quite often no password is required, making it passwordless authentication.

 From a user perspective (which will vary from website to website and device to device) all that happens is when you visit a website you have created an account for, it will ask you to verify yourself with the device.
 Ways you can do this include connecting your device to your computer’s USB port or using wireless technologies such as NFC (near-field communications).
 To ensure that it’s really you with your device (as opposed to someone stealing your device and trying to log in as you) you will be asked to prove it is really you with biometrics (fingerprint, face scan, etc).
 From the user perspective, the entire authentication process is nothing more than biometrics.